irekwiecha/DeezerHistoryETL/README.md

 - [x] *add LICENSE (MIT)*
 - [ ] *implement TRANSFORM*
 - [ ] *implement LOAD*

+## Job scheduling
+> To run a script automatically, you can create a batch file and add it to the Task Scheduler

 ## Acknowledgements
 - the project uses Deezer OAuth CLI from [Bruno Alla](https://github.com/browniebroke/deezer-oauth-cli)